 7. Fiberboard

-On the other hand, Plywood is not a fiberboard and consists of cut slices of wood which is usually visible directly.
+On the other hand, Plywood is not a fiberboard and consists of cut slices of wood, which are usually visible directly.
 Even though plywood effectively uses wood that would otherwise have no purpose in building, the supply is still limited by the growth cycle of the trees used.
 This is another situation that hemp fiberboard helps alleviate.

 Hemp is an annual plant, which means it renews itself every year.
 As a result, it’s an extremely fast crop to grow and regularly produces up to four times as much usable biomass as a traditional forest over ten years.

-On top of having remarkably high crop turnover, hemp also leaves the soil entirely suitable for the following crop.
-This keeps the ground from being depleted and helps with invasive weeds in the area since hemp destroys them in their growth.
+In addition to having remarkably high crop turnover, hemp also leaves the soil entirely suitable for the following crop.
+This keeps the ground from depleting and helps with invasive weeds in the area since hemp destroys them in their growth.

 Hemp fiberboard also uses an environmentally friendly, non-formaldehyde-based binder.
 It doesn’t off-gas any hazardous fumes and can be used indoors without any risk.